Service Finder

 - Identity card or passport

-- Presentation of the registration documents as public or publicly certified documents
+- Submission of the registration documents as public or publicly notarized deeds

 What are the fees?

-Costs are incurred for the work of the notary and the entry in the land register.
-The amount of the costs is largely determined by the amount of the purchase price.
+Costs are incurred for the notary's work and the entry in the land register.
+The amount of the costs is largely determined by the amount of the purchase price or the transaction value for the execution of the entry.

 Processing duration